 Private A-4 Skyhawk aircraft are becoming more and more common these days.
 Several companies have stockpiled former boneyard resident jets and they’ve slowly been coming on the open market after meticulous restorations.
 The jet in these videos, registered as N518TA, is (at least in part) Douglas TA-4J Skyhawk Bureau Number (BuNo) 158486 (CN 14291).
 Skyhawk 518 is a perfect example of a veteran jet that’s been effectively zero-timed and upgraded/updated with partial electronic flight instrumentation system (EFIS) cockpit displays and modern communications.
 These two videos were uploaded to YouTube by Skyhawk518

-The second video is a belly-cam shoot of some Skyhawk cloud dancing.
+The second video is a backseat fisheye view of a demo flight.
 Makes you want to throw down the cash for your very own Scooter, no?
 Below the video are the fascinating facts about the sum of Skyhawk 518’s parts.

 Skyhawk 518 actually began life as not one, not even two, but three separate jets.
 TA-4J BuNo 158486 was accepted by the Navy in 1972 assigned to Navy Training Squadrons VT-24 Bobcats and VT-25 Cougars with Training Air Wing THREE (TW-3) at Naval Air Station (NAS) Chase Field in Texas.
 The jet went to VT-4 Warbucks with TW-6 at NAS Pensacola in Florida in 1974 and remained there for 9 years.
 The jet was stricken and stored in 1983 before lending its forward fuselage and data plate to N518TA.